Primary

 Open your arms slowly—the wider you go, the more unstable things get.
 Control is non-negotiable.
 If you cannot hold the bottom position for a full second, start at an easier angle until you can.

-Want TRX Fly in your program?
+See where TRX Fly fits in your weekly plan

 Face away from the TRX anchor.